npaila-x64/feedy-uxd/README.md

      Nutritionists will have access to a calendar where they can view and manage appointments with their patients.

 ### Customer Journey Map

+A vision on what it is hoped a patient user should experience throughout the use of the application.

 ![cjm](./assets/2.%20Scope/CJM/customer-journey-map.png)